 The Mining Industry Human Resources Council (MiHR) is Canada's knowledge centre for mining labour market information (LMI).
 MiHR produces LMI for industry stakeholders to enable the sector to address labour market challenges such as recruitment, retention, workforce diversification and training.
 MiHR's 2019 Canadian Mining Industry Labour Market 10-year Outlook report highlighted the need to hire approximately 100,000 workers in the next decade.
 Older workers are leaving, total enrolment across all 10 Canadian mining engineering programs is down 45% since 2015, and STEM occupations are becoming more prevalent with the adoption of new technology.
 It can also take anywhere from two to five years to train a skilled worker for the mining industry.
 Where are companies going to find the next generation of mining talent?

 There is no silver bullet to face this challenge.
 Industry needs to take a collaborative approach to grow the labour pool and to attract top talent - distinguishing themselves as employers of choice.
 Industry also needs to make better use of all potential sources of talent.
 Women only made up 16% of the mining labour force in 2016, while internationally-trained professionals accounted for 13%.
 To help shape the next generation of Canada's mining workforce, the Government of Canada provided MiHR with funding support through its Student Work Placement Program to create the Gearing Up program.
 Gearing Up brings mining employers, service providers, industry associations and post-secondary institutions together to create new work-integrated learning (WIL) opportunities for post-secondary students to be better positioned to secure employment in mining.
 Gearing Up changes the way students in mining-related post-secondary educational programs perceive, pursue and acquire the skills needed for in-demand mining careers.
 It offers wage subsidies to Canadian mining employers that create new WIL opportunities for students enrolled in science, technology, engineering and math (STEM) or business programs.
 Opportunities can include co-ops, internships, field placements, applied projects, capstone projects and case competitions.

 Gearing Up wage subsidies are tiered to promote early attachment to, and diversity in, high-demand mining occupations.

-Employers can receive subsidies up to 50 per cent of the wage cost for a placement, and up to 70 per cent for underrepresented students: first year students, women, Indigenous students, persons with disabilities, and newcomers to the country.
-The maximum wage subsidy per placement for these two categories are \$5,000 and \$7,000, respectively.
+Employers can receive subsidies up to 75 per cent of the wage cost for a placement.
+The maximum wage subsidy per placement is \$7,500.